 Operating Systems Support for NVM

 Byte-addressable non-volatile memory changes the way that programs can operating on data.
 We are exploring ways to design an operating system centered around the goal of non-volatile memory support, from consistency support for applications and the kernel in the face of power failures, to programming models for applications to better make use of non-volatile storage.
 For research work focusing on non-volatile or storage class memories, see Storage Class Memories.
 The work here focuses more on operating system design and support for applications with non-volatile memory.

-|Dec 5, 2017||Daniel Bittman, Matthew Bryson, Yuanjiang Ni, Arjun Govindjee, Isaak Cherdak, Pankaj Mehra, Darrell D. E. Long, Ethan L. Miller, Operating Systems Support for NVM] [Storage Class Memories]|
+|Dec 5, 2017||Daniel Bittman, Matt Bryson, Yuanjiang Ni, Arjun Govindjee, Isaak Cherdak, Pankaj Mehra, Darrell D. E. Long, Ethan L. Miller, Storage Class Memories] [Operating Systems Support for NVM]|